 3.4 Plot Viewer

-Enable r.plot.useHttpgd in VS Code settings.
+Setup httpgd in VS Code

-r.plot.useHttpgd: use the httpgd-based plot viewer instead of the base VSCode-R plot viewer
+r.plot.useHttpgdin VS Code settings.r.plot.useHttpgd: use the httpgd-based plot viewer instead of the base VSCode-R plot viewer

 This will allow you to view plots in a separate window or in the browser, which is useful for interactive visualizations.